softbrix/shatabang/README.md

 Add the following environment variables
 - GOOGLE_AUTH with the clientID and clientSecret joined with a ':', ie clientID:clientSecret.
 - GOOGLE_AUTH_CALLBACK with the url a successful authentication should return to.
-- GOOGLT_AUTH_ALLOW with a comma separated list of either user id's or emails.
+- GOOGLE_AUTH_ALLOW with a comma separated list of either user id's or emails.

 # Why Shatabang
 Now days it's hard to come up with a unique name both on companies and products.